libavg/libavg/sphinxdoc/player.rst

             Returns a tracker previously created with :py:meth:`addTracker` or :py:meth:`enableMultitouch` with the internal tracker configured.

+        .. py:method:: getVideoMemInstalled() -> int

+            Returns the amount of dedicated video memory installed in the system in bytes (which might be zero in case of shared-memory graphics cards).
+            Only available when using NVidia drivers.

+        .. py:method:: getVideoMemUsed() -> int

+            Returns the amount of dedicated video memory used in bytes.
+This is the total amount used by all programs.
+Only available when using NVidia drivers.

         .. py:method:: getVideoRefreshRate() -> float

             Returns the current hardware video refresh rate in number of